Our Blog | The Intern Group | Internship Tips & Advice

 I returned home to Brisbane, Australia.
 Almost two years later, I still find myself reminiscing and missing Medellín.
 Along with the fond memories my internship left me, it also changed me.

 For one, I have returned with improved interpersonal skills.
-In my work and studies, I see positive changes in how I approach teamwork, work with people from other cultures and talk with confidence at networking events.
+In my work and studies, I see positive changes in how I approach teamwork, work with people from other cultures, and talk with confidence at networking events.
 Moreover, I now easily connect with Latin Americans who call Brisbane home.
-The bonds you forge with Colombia and Latin culture persist well beyond your time as an intern, because you will have a little something in common with Latin Americans when you meet them in your home country.
+The bonds you forge with Colombia and Latin culture persist well beyond your time as an intern because you will have a little something in common with Latin Americans when you meet them in your home country.
 An appreciation for the place they come from forms a solid foundation for friendships.
-I, for one, am now involved in organising events for the Latin American Student Association of my university in Australia.
+I, for one, am now involved in organizing events for the Latin American Student Association of my university in Australia.

 Colombia, by taking me out of my comfort zone, has put me in a better position to persevere in challenging projects and dynamic work environments.
-At the end of my first semester as a postgraduate business student, I was chosen to be part of a four-person team representing my university and Australia at a business case competition in the United States.
+At the end of my first semester as a postgraduate business student, I was chosen to be part of a four-person team representing my university, and Australia, at a business case competition in the United States.
 The case competition focused on international human resources management and my experience in multicultural workplaces helped me create insightful links between business strategy and managing diverse workforces.

 Now that you know about the impact interning in Colombia has had on Kristine’s life, apply now for your own internship abroad.